Thoughts on Tim Cook’s retirement as Apple CEO

 No one knows, he may just dream of walking through America’s national parks, travelling the world, and speaking with his friends.
 He’s earned that too.

-But I don’t feel like that’s the way 5am-rising Cook thinks about things, and can’t help but imagine he will remain in his current leadership role until Apple brings in its vision for digital health, as that is, I think, his intended gift to the world.
-All the same, I think he has more in his tank.
+The thing is, I just don’t feel like that’s the way 5am-rising Cook thinks about things, which means I can’t help but imagine he will retain some kind of leadership role until Apple brings in its vision for digital health, which is, I think, his intended gift to the world.
+At the same time, I think he has more in his tank, could accomplish something more, and think he probably will.

 You can follow me on social media!
 Join me on BlueSky, LinkedIn, and Mastodon.